SRI Summer Scholars Application

 List the faculty you are interested in working with on your Faculty Mentor Request Formand submit the form by email to smcUCLAsri@college.ucla.edu.

-The deadline for receipt of all application materials and supporting documents for Summer 2018 is January 19th.
-Interviews will take place in the spring (early February).
+The deadline for receipt of all application materials and supporting documents for Summer 2019 is TBD.
+Interviews will take place in the spring.